moise-mulungu/mixed-react-projects/project-info/teamdm/communication-tools/2023-last-quarter/2023-last-quarter-total-hours.md

 13 * 3.5 = 45.5 PTO during the last quarter
 and you had 40 estimated PTO accrued as of Oct 1 (see elsewhere in the git diff) so you had 85.5 accrued PTO VS 158 (hours worked less than 40/wk) ...
-158 - 85.5 is 72.5 I didn't finish the PTO plan or discuss with you, and I don't want you to start the year with -72.5 PTO, so let's start over this year by setting your accrued PTO to 0 as of Jan 1 (bump), but keep in mind that going forward I'm only going to pay you for the hours that you work.(ok)
+158 - 85.5 is 72.5 I didn't finish the PTO plan or discuss with you, and I don't want you to start the year with -72.5 PTO, so let's start over this year by setting your accrued PTO to 0 as of Jan 1 (bump), but keep in mind that going forward I'm only going to pay you for the hours that you work.MM: alright, thank you for the details!

 (done)DM: todoMM: make an hours entry for 1-8-2024 (monday at the meeting) and Friday the 12th where you can do the totals for that week.
 For both Fridays in this year, add this (as per the daily-reports-template):
 # weekly total [weekly total hours] hrs (Friday only)